Glitch3086/TryHackMe_Notes/LinuxFundamentals.md

 > touch Test.txt

-Occasionally there will be times when you want to run downloaded or user created programs.
+Relative Paths: Occasionally there will be times when you want to run downloaded or user created programs.
 This is done by providing the full path to the binary, for example say you download a binary that outputs noot, providing the full path to that binary will execute it.
 Every time you intend on running the binary, you don't need to provide a full path, you can use Relative Paths.

 Relative Paths:
 | Relative Path | Meaning | Absolute Path | Relative Path | Running a binary with a Relative Path | Running A Binary with an Absolute Path |